 As a public body we have a duty to record and track any complaints we receive.
 We store information about complaints on our electronic data storage systems.
 Only staff dealing with complaints and our professional advisors have access to this information.

-- these experts create a ranked list and recommend which should receive funding
+- these experts create a ranked list and recommend the applications that should receive funding

-- we use this list to choose successful applications depending on the funding available
+- we use this list to choose successful applications against the funding available and competition scope

-- we won’t reconsider applications after this point unless we receive a complaint about how we made the decision
+- for unsuccessful applicants, we will offer feedback to explain why we have not chosen them.
+We won’t reconsider applications after this point unless we receive a complaint about how we made the decision

-- we sometimes use a single assessor to make recommendations on decisions about continuation funding
+- if you start a project with us, we may choose to use a single assessor to make recommendations on decisions about continuation funding